ISPP-G5/NexONG/Sprint3/PilotUsersPerformanceEvaluation.md

 	- Testing by everyone on their team.
 Our team's idea from the beginning was that every person on their team would perform pilot user testing.
 However, they did not cede once and demanded that eight people from each team do the testing.
 We had to adapt for them, even though at the end only 6 of them tested and gave feedback.

-### Justification Sprint 3
+### Sprint 3 Justification
 - **Punctuality:** In the Commitment Agreement with them (**pilotUsersCommitmentAgreementGrupo11.md**), it was stated that the prototype along with the form was to be interchanged between the groups by April 14th at 23:59 to begin the testing the 15th and have it finished by April 17th at 23:59.
 Our group delivered it to them on time, however, group 11 delivered it to us on the 15th at 17:19 (and not in the landing page as it should).
-After checking the software, the coordinator María Núñez talked to the coordinator of Aparking about a failure in the software and she admmitted that the prototype delivered was from the previous Sprint (software that we have already tested).
+After checking the software, the coordinator María Núñez talked to the coordinator of Aparking about a failure in the software and she admitted that the prototype delivered was from the previous Sprint (software that we had already tested).
 We also agreed that half of the people from each group would test each other's prototype.
 By April 17th at 23:59, the corresponding 7 people from their group had tested our prototype.
 - **Feedback validity:** Said feedback form's content can be consulted in **pilots.md**.
-- **Feedback amount:**
-- **Fellowship:** When both groups were discussing the terms (a few days before March 24th), our group requested two things:
+There was one person who replied with the same answer to all questions and replied "1-10-2020" when asked about the date on which they tested the software.
+This shows how seriously some of the pilot users take their duty.
+- **Feedback amount:** Even though two of them did not take it seriously, the ones who did gave good feedback even though the deployed application presented some technical problems.
-	- More flexibility with the prototype's submission.
-The reason was that our team was not able to deploy our application backend during Sprint 1 because, after a many hours put in it, it simply did not work.
-Because of this, our team wanted more time for the deployment process.
-Their answer was clear.
-They would not give us more time nor would help us deploy our application, even though they both use the same backend technology and asked for their help for both our groups' sake.
-So, finally, our team managed to deploy in App Engine on April 14th, having it before the deadline.
+- **Fellowship:** As we stated in **Fellowship** of Sprint 2, our group asked for more flexibility with the prototype's submission, but it was not given.
+Our team managed to deploy in App Engine on April 14th, having it before the deadline.
 However, in the end, as we explained in the **Punctuality** section, they were the ones that did not respect the deadline.
+If we had agreed on more flexibility, they would have had more time to submit their deployment.